X

 If your parents pay more than 50% of your expenses, and you are under age 24 at the end of the year, they can generally claim you as a dependent on their taxes.
 This means that even if you file your own taxes, you cannot claim your own exemption (up to $3,900).

-If you’re close to the 50% line, you may want to spend more of your own on your own expenses so you can take your own exemption amount.
+If you’re close to the 50% line, you may want to spend more of your own money on your own expenses so you can take your own exemption amount.

 On the other hand, if your parents are in a much higher tax bracket, it might be smart to let them cross the 50% mark so they can take the exemption.
 They’ll get more benefit from it.